 A student is admitted to degree candidacy by the Dean of the Graduate School after recommendation by the program director.
-The student must have passed the preliminary examination, satisfactorily met any special skills or technical requirements, integrity, and professional development requirements, and is expected to complete the degree requirements within one semester.
+The student must have passed the preliminary examination, satisfactorily met any special skills or technical requirements, integrity, and professional development requirements.